 Fun Fall & Winter Crafts for Maximum Holiday Merriment

-Fall is a great time of year to get creative, and spend some time making crafts– whether it’s for the sake of passing the time, to make a gift for a friend or loved one, or even just to liven up your own space in your assisted living facility.
+Fall is a great time of year to get creative, and spend some time making crafts– whether it’s for the sake of passing the time, to make a gift for a friend or loved one, or even just to liven up your own space in your assisted living community.
 The holiday season is a time to reflect on the positive things in life– things we’re thankful for– while enjoying time with the people we care about the most.
 A great way to add a little interest to time spent with friends or other residents at Rosewood is crafting!
 Below we will highlight several fun, DIY project ideas that are sure to be a fun time.

 1. Pumpkin Floral Arrangements